mambonoob/gentoo-dotfiles/README.md

 I'm only putting these on here since I uninstall/reinstall a lot and like to keep my dots updated.

-I use a combination of i3+zsh+alacritty, but I also include these dotfiles:
+I use a combination of openbox+bash+alacritty, but I also include these dotfiles:

 - openbox
 - i3